saicha124/fedshareM7/replit.md

 ## Current Status
 - ✅ **Project fully imported and configured for Replit environment**
 - ✅ Web interface fully functional with real-time progress tracking
-- ✅ All dependencies installed (TensorFlow 2.20.0, Flask 3.1.2, etc.)
+- ✅ All dependencies installed using pip --user (TensorFlow 2.20.0, Flask 3.1.2, etc.)
 - ✅ Frontend properly bound to 0.0.0.0:5000 for Replit proxy compatibility
 - ✅ All three algorithms (FedShare, FedAvg, SCOTCH) ready to run
-- ✅ Deployment configured for VM target
+- ✅ Deployment configured for VM target with proper run command
 - ✅ Shell scripts executable and properly configured
+- ✅ **Import process completed successfully - ready for use**